Theatre, BFA (Acting)

 There are no common prerequisites to the BFA in Acting program at FSU.

 Note: State-wide common prerequisites are always under review.
 For the most current information and for acceptable alternative courses, visit the “Common Prerequisites Manual.”
 This is available from the “Student Services” section of http://www.flvc.org .

 Admission is by audition.
 Auditions are held every January and February for fall admission.
 Auditions are open to incoming freshmen, transfers and current students.
 The audition must be accompanied by an acceptable academic record and up-to-date transcripts and resume.
 Contact the School of Theatre for details.
 Students applying to the BFA program need to apply to both the School of Theatre and University Admissions.

-The B.F.A. student is assessed each semester to review competencies and must maintain a 3.00 GPA in major requirements and a 2.50 or better in all coursework.
+The B.F.A. student is assessed each semester to review competencies and must maintain a 3.00 GPA in major requirements and a 3.00 overall or better GPA in all coursework.